Mod $p$ points on Shimura varieties of parahoric level (with an appendix by Rong Zhou): Introduction and statement of results

 \subsection{Introduction}

-In \cite{LanglandsZeta}, Langlands outlines a three-part approach to prove that the Hasse-Weil zeta functions of Shimura varieties are related to $L$-functions of automorphic forms.
-The first and third part are `a matter of harmonic analysis', we refer the reader to \cite{ZhuSurvey} for an introduction.
+In \cite{LanglandsZeta}, Langlands outlines a three-part approach to prove that the Hasse--Weil zeta functions of Shimura varieties are related to $L$-functions of automorphic forms.
 The second part is about describing the mod $p$ points of suitable integral models of Shimura varieties, which is the central topic of this article.

-A conjectural description of the mod $p$ points of (conjectural) integral models of Shimura varieties was first given by Langlands in \cite{LanglandsJugendtraum} and was later refined by Langlands-Rapoport and Rapoport \cites{LanglandsRapoport, Reimann, Rapoport}.
-Together with the test function conjecture of Haines-Kottwitz \cite{HainesConjecture}, which was recently proven by Haines-Richarz \cite{HainesRicharz}, this conjecture is the main geometrical input to the Langlands-Kottwitz method for Shimura varieties of parahoric level.
+A conjectural description of the mod $p$ points of integral models of Shimura varieties was first given by Langlands in \cite{LanglandsJugendtraum} and was later refined by Langlands--Rapoport and Rapoport \cite{LanglandsRapoport, Reimann, Rapoport}.
+Together with the test function conjecture of Haines--Kottwitz \cite{HainesConjecture}, which was recently proved by Haines--Richarz \cite{HainesRicharz}, this conjecture is the main geometrical input to the Langlands--Kottwitz method for Shimura varieties of parahoric level.
 To explain these conjectures, we first need to introduce some notation.

-Let $(G,X)$ be a Shimura datum, let $p$ be a prime number, let $U_p \subset G(\qp)$ be a parahoric subgroup and let $U^p \subset G(\afp)$ be a compact open subgroup.
-For sufficiently small $U^p$ there is a Shimura variety $\mathbf{Sh}_{U^p U_p}$, which is a smooth quasi-projective variety defined over the reflex field $E$.
-Let $v \mid p$ be a prime of $E$, then conjecturally there should be a \emph{canonical} integral model $\mathscr{S}_{U^p U_p}$ over $\mathcal{O}_{E, (v)}$.
-When $U_p$ is hyperspecial, canonical models should be smooth and are unique if they satisfy a certain extension property (c.f. \cite{MilneII}).
-Recent work \cite{Pappas} of Pappas defines a notion of canonical integral models when $U_p$ is an arbitrary parahoric and proves that they are unique if they exist.
-Then conjecturally there should be a bijection (see Conjecture \ref{Conj:LRI}, Section 5 of \cite{LanglandsRapoport} and Conjecture 9.2 of \cite{Rapoport})
+Let $(G,X)$ be a Shimura datum of Hodge type, let $p$ be a prime number and let $U_p \subset G(\qp)$ be a parahoric subgroup.
+For sufficiently small compact open subgroups $U^p \subset G(\afp)$, there is a Shimura variety $\mathbf{Sh}_{U}(G,X)$ of level $U=U^pU_p$, which is a smooth quasi-projective variety defined over the reflex field $E$.
+For a prime $v | p$ of $E$ we let $\mathcal{O}_{E,(v)}$ be the localisation of the ring of integers $\mathcal{O}_E$ of $E$ at the prime ideal $v$.
+Then there should be a \emph{canonical} integral model $\mathscr{S}_{U}(G,X)$ over $\mathcal{O}_{E, (v)}$.
+When $U_p$ is hyperspecial, canonical integral models should be smooth and are unique if they satisfy a certain extension property (cf. \cite{MilneII}).
+Recent work \cite{Pappas,PappasRapoportShtukas} of Pappas and Pappas--Rapoport defines a notion of canonical integral models when $U_p$ is an arbitrary parahoric and proves that they are unique if they exist.